Me 264 V1

 restricted them to designing and producing fighters and some general

-discussion in the industry that was prodded by the RLM concerning the idea of
+discussion in the industry that was prodded by the RLM concerning the

 bombing the U.S. from European bases should the U.S. enter the war

 against Germany.
 While it was thought that the material damage that

 could be done would be minimal the propaganda to be gained and the

 effects on morale would be worth the effort.
 The industry was asked by